matn7/CS-Notes/src/main/java/basic_java/hearts/CONCURRENT-PROGRAMMING.md

 you are interested only in status of Threads, started by your application, iterate the Thread set by checking ThreadGroup of a particular thread against your main program thread.
 - In absence of above ThreadGroup condition, the program returns status of below System Threads:
-    - Reference Handler.
+    - Reference Handler
-    - Signal Dispatcher.
+    - Signal Dispatcher
-    - Attach Listener.
+    - Attach Listener
-    - Finalizer.
+    - Finalizer

-### 15. Using ThreadLocal.
+### 15. Using ThreadLocal

 - ThreadLocal allows you to have a variable that will be unique to a given thread.
 Thus if the same code runs in different threads, these executions will not share the value, but instead each thread has its own variable that is local to the thread.